alessandrostranieri/nn_semantic_segmentation/index.md

 We will train our models in a supervised learning fashion.
 Our camera images will be the input, where are the semantic images will be our target.

 There are two ways in Keras to feed data during training and prediction: through the method `fit` or the method `fit_generator`.
 In the first method the data is expected to be already in a `numpy` array format.
-When using `fit_generator` one must provide a instance that implement the `Sequence` interface.
-This quite simply means that given an index, the instance will return a batch of data.
+When using `fit_generator` one must provide a instance that implement the `Sequence` interface, which can be used as a container.
 Keras provides a facility to generate image pairs.
 However, as we foresaw the need to combine batches of images from different sources, we opted to write a custom generator, which we called `DataGenerator`.

 |![alt text](images/DataGenerator_01.png "Data Generator Diagram")|
 |:--:|